galaxyproject/training-material/topics/climate/tutorials/pangeo/tutorial.md

 > >
 > > ![CAMS PM2.5 Italy 10:00 - 17:00 December 22, 2021](../../images/PM2_5_galaxy_20211222_Italy-10-17UTC.png)
 > >
 > > From the plot there is no obvious trend over this entire region of Italy.
-Howver, we clearly see that PM2.5 is always higher over Naples and tend to spread in the South-East direction by the end of the day (on that particular date).
+However, we clearly see that PM2.5 is always higher over Naples and tends to spread in the South-East direction by the end of the day (on that particular date).
 > {: .solution }
 {: .question }